-- published conference papers and reports. - new materials, devices, products and processes. - patents awarded or published patent applications. - papers published in peer-reviewed journals. - articles posted on open access pre-print repositories provided that they are not submitted as published. - review articles where these incorporate new research, new insights, or new hypotheses. - software, computer code and algorithms. - standards documents. - technical reports, including commissioned advisory reports. - 14.
-Research outputs will be assessed for the quality of original research they include.
-The Panel will accept the submission of review articles only where they contain a significant component of unpublished research or new insight.
-Such outputs will be judged only on their original research or novelty of insight. - 15.
-The Panel will consider subsequent editions of previous work only where they contain significant new research.
-Material that appeared in editions published before 1 October 2013 will not be assessed.
+- 14. Research outputs will be assessed for the quality of original research they include.
+The Panel will accept the submission of review articles only where they contain a significant component of previously unpublished research and new insights.
+Such outputs will be judged only on their original research or novelty of insight.
+That said, the Panel recognises that the process of peer review entails careful refereeing of papers submitted to academic publishing outlets. - 15.
+The Panel will consider subsequent editions of previous work only where they contain a significant component of previously unpublished research.